I-Fardeen/Data-Science-Repo/Reading Material/README.md

 - [Matplotlib Cheat Sheet](Matplotlib%20Cheatsheet.md): A ready reckoner for matplotlib.pyplot equally beneficial for both beginners and experienced folks.

+- [Sci-Kit Learn Cheat Sheet](Scikit%20Learn%20Cheatsheet.md): A sheet outlining basic operations and tools of sklearn which are used frequently.

 More reading materials and cheat sheets will be added to this repository in the future, covering a wide range of data science topics.
 Be sure to check back regularly for updates!

 ## How to Use